bird-house/pyramid-phoenix/docs/source/user_guide.rst

 Login
 -----

-You need an OpenID account to login to Phoenix.
-You should use a `ESGF OpenID <https://github.com/ESGF/esgf.github.io/wiki/ESGF_Data_Download>`_ which is used later to access files from ESGF.
+You need an :term:`birdhouse:OpenID` account to login to Phoenix.
+You should use a `ESGF OpenID <https://github.com/ESGF/esgf.github.io/wiki/ESGF_Data_Download>`_ which is used later to access files from :term:`birdhouse:ESGF`.
+Make sure, that you have a valid OpenID of one of the ESGF datanodes (http://esgf-data.dkrz.de/esgf-web-fe/) and that you are able to download a datafile.

 Now, press the ``Sign in`` button in the upper right corner.

 .. image:: _images/signin.png

 Next you will have a page where you can enter the account name of you ESGF OpenID.
 Choose the according ESGF OpenID provider (by default this is DKRZ).

 .. image:: _images/openid.png

+In the current state of Phoenix (March 2015) you have to be personally activated in the Phoenix web application.

 Dashboard